thomasmichaelwallace/dotbe-brunel/dotbe-brunel.md

 class: center, middle

-## Do you *measure your solutions* (health, safety, welfare, efficiency, sustainability, operational usage etc.) and learn from the data you acquire?
+## Do you *measure your solutions* and learn from the data you acquire?

 ---

 class: center, middle

-## Do you practice *continuous improvement*?
+## Do you treat your data as an asset and *secure it* accordingly?

 ---

 class: center, middle

-## Do you treat your data as an asset and *secure it* accordingly?
+## Do you practice *continuous improvement*?

 ---